Wolverine971/9takes/src/blog/enneagram/enneagram-type-9.md

 <h2 id="motivations">🧭 Motivations of an Enneagram 9</h2>

-The motivations of Enneagram Type 9, also known as "The Peacemaker," are centered around creating harmony and avoiding conflict.
+The motivations of Enneagram Type 9 are centered around creating harmony and avoiding conflict.

 They deeply desire to maintain inner and outer peace and ensure that everyone around them is happy and satisfied.
 Type 9s tend to be highly empathetic and can easily pick up on the emotions of others, making it essential for them to avoid anything that may cause tension or discord.

 Type 9s often need help with indecisiveness, as they want to make everyone happy and can struggle to prioritize their own needs and desires.
 They may also work with assertiveness and boundary-setting, fearing that doing so may cause conflict or upset others.